oeco28/SEIR-MODEL-COVID19/README.md

 I apologize for any typos, I appreciate any feedback.

 An update and cleaner version of this code and explanation for a more general case will be posted sometime soon.
 We are trying to evaluate other scenarios

+I have included the code for examining the effect of mitigation in the structured model as well as examining some scenarios of strong implementation and relaxation of measures in time (mitigation_scenarios.R).